avlidienbrunn/archivealchemist/docs/list.md

 ## Overview

-The `list` command displays the contents of an archive, showing all files, directories, symlinks, and hardlinks.
+The `list` (or the alias, `ls`) command displays the contents of an archive, showing all files, directories, symlinks, and hardlinks.
 It can show either a simple list of filenames or a detailed view with file attributes, similar to `ls -l` in Unix/Linux.

 ## Syntax